Support and advice for veterans and serving members of HM Forces

 - encourage the armed forces community to help and support the wider community, whether through participation in events and joint projects, or other forms of engagement

-Wyre is working closely with district and county counterparts plus representatives from the charitable and voluntary sectors including the Royal British Legion and Soldiers, Sailors, Airmen and Families Association (SSAFA) Forces Help.
+Wyre is working closely with district and county counterparts plus representatives from the charitable and voluntary sectors associated with HM Forces including:

 Rate this page